 e.
 Sleep Benefits:

-One specific study provided evident on yoga practice on sleep quality and quality of life in the elderly.
-The study concluded that “regular yoga exercises in the daily routine of elderly people can helps achieve good sleep quality.
+One specific study provided evidence of yoga on sleep quality, and quality of life in the elderly.
+The study concluded that “regular yoga exercises in the daily routine of elderly people, can help achieve good sleep quality”.

 Related Article: Yoga for Better Sleep: Learn Why Bedtime Yoga, Works!

 These popular styles of yoga can be beneficial for both body and mind, each in their own ways.

 It’s important to understand the basic characteristics, specially, if you’re a novice to yoga or exercise in general.
 Understanding your limitations is crucial to being successful from a physical perspective.

 Additionally, we always recommend anyone new to the practice (or a practitioner wanting to try something new) take a class, and educate yourself.